-In Victoria, responsibility for administering the National Quality Framework is shared between the Department of Education and Training (the Department) and the Australian Education and Care Quality Authority (ACECQA).
+In Victoria, responsibility for administering the National Quality Framework is shared between us and the Australian Education and Care Quality Authority (ACECQA).

-The Department is the regulatory authority for Victoria and is responsible for:
+We are the regulatory authority for Victoria and are responsible for:

 - granting service and provider approvals